 Follow-up with a call

-There may come a time when your client may play hookie and not respond to any of the email reminders you have sent.
+There may come a time when your client may play hooky and not respond to any of the email reminders.
 In this day and age being away from a device that lets you check email won’t happen too often.
 There may be something wrong.
 Perhaps it’s time to take on a more personal approach and make a phone call.

-The best invoicing strategy is one that incorporates all these eight steps.
+The best-invoicing strategy is one that incorporates all these eight steps.
 However, even doing one will be beneficial for your invoices.
-The more active you are in your invoicing, the faster your invoices will get paid and the more cash flow you’ll have.
+The more active you are in your invoicing, the faster clients clear your invoices.
+You will also have better cash flow this way.
 And with that, you’ll be able to invest more time and energy into growing your business.
 Just keep in mind, depending on who you’re doing business with, how you approach invoicing may not always be the same.

 Uwe is the founder of online invoicing software InvoiceBerry.
-He is an expert in the small business and freelancing space with over 15 years experience in the online advertisement and online business software fields.
-In his free time he contributes his marketing knowledge to the EvergreenFeed blog.
+He is an expert in the small business and freelancing space.
+He has 15 years experience in the online advertisement and online business software fields.
+In his free time, he contributes his marketing knowledge to the EvergreenFeed blog.